apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 Once the installation finishes, you can launch API Test Base from Start Menu or Desktop shortcut.

 First time launching, a Windows Defender Firewall alert will pop up.
-Uncheck the `Public networks ...` option, and click the `Allow access` button.
+Check the `Private networks ...` option, uncheck the `Public networks ...` option, and click the `Allow access` button.

 {% endtab %}